TreacherousDev/Silicon/README.md

 1. Click "Load Animation"
 2. Select the JSON file
 3. The keyframes will be loaded into the Animation Frame List

 ---

+## Hotkeys
+The Hotkeys tab allows you to change or set keybinds for most of the tools present.

+To change a hotkey, click on the corresponding text box and enter your new input key.
+Do note that hotkeys work only when Cubic Castles is the focused window, preventing unwanted changes when tabbed out and working on something else in the foreground.
+Preferred keybinds are automatically saved as a file located in Silicon's installation directory, allowing it to remember preferences in future sessions.

+**Default Hotkeys Confuguration:**
+- Camera Move Forward: `W`
+- Camera Move Backward: `S`
+- Camera Move Left: `A`
+- Camera Move Right: `D`
+- Camera Move Down: `Ctrl`
+- Camera Move Up: `Shift`
+- Camera Pitch Up: `↑`
+- Camera Pitch Down: `↓`
+- Camera Yaw Left: `←`
+- Camera Yaw Right: `→`
+- Camera Roll Left: `E`
+- Camera Rill Right: `Q`
+- Default Preset 1: `F1`
+- Default Preset 2: `F2`
+- Default Preset 3: `F3`
+- Default Preset 4: `F4`
+- Toggle Freecam: `F5`
+- Toggle Hide Nametags: `F6`
+- Toggle Hide UI: `F7`
+- Add New Frame: `F8`
+- Go To Previous Frame: `F9`
+- Go To Next Frame: `F10`
+- Play / Stop Animation: `F11`

+---
 ## Troubleshooting